Killol14/Namaste-India/README.md

 ## Design

-For the Main title page of The Sutton Park website, (H1) I used Ubuntu as the main font.
+For the Main title page of The Namste India website, (H1) I used "Josefin Slabas" the main font.
 This is a clear and simplistic font enabling Viewers of the website see clearly the topic of the website.

-The main text in the website is formatted using Montserrat- Bold.
-Again, this is a visually striking text that is simplistic and enables the reader to navigate the website easily.
+I also Used Same Font "Josefin Slab" throughout the wwebsite as seems like its more related font with Indian culture.